TypeRocket/docs/v5/upgrade-guide-v1-to-v5.md

 php galaxy make:component
 ```

+Dynamic component thumbnails have been updated to no longer required the hook `tr_builder_component_thumbnails`.
+You can now control the thumbnail through the component class.

 ## Icons Removed

 The TypeRocket icons `\TypeRocket\Elements\Icons` have been removed in favor of [the WordPress built-in options](https://developer.wordpress.org/resource/dashicons/).
 To upgrade your icons replace your icon names with the WordPress Dashicons.